chrisnoonan98675/site/xl-release/how-to/install-xl-release.markdown

 ## Cluster configuration

-Storing the XL Release repository in an [external database](/xl-release/how-to/configure-the-xl-release-repository-in-a-database.html), is a requirement to run a multi-node setup.
+Storing the XL Release repository in an [external database](/xl-release/how-to/configure-the-xl-release-repository-in-a-database.html) is a requirement to run a multi-node setup.
 For more information, see:

-* [Configure active/hot-standby mode](/xl-release/how-to/configure-active-hot-standby.html) (supported in XL Release 6.0 - 7.2 and later)
+* [Configure active/hot-standby mode](/xl-release/how-to/configure-active-hot-standby.html) (supported in XL Release versions 6.0 to 7.2 and later)
-* [Configure cluster mode](/xl-release/how-to/configure-cluster.html) (supported in XL Release 7.5 and later; also supports active/active)
+* [Configure cluster mode](/xl-release/how-to/configure-cluster.html) (supported in XL Release 7.5 and later; this also supports active/active mode)